divyadave1205/divyadave1205/README.md

 ## About Me ℹ️

 - 🌱 I'm a passionate Flutter developer.
-- 🔭 I'm currently working as a [Flutter Developer] at [Twinr].
+- 🔭 I'm currently working as a [Senior Flutter Developer Consultant] at [Braiyt].
-- 💼 I have [4] years of experience in mobile app development.
+- 💼 I have [4+] years of experience in mobile app development.
 - 💬 Ask me about Flutter or Dart related stuff.
 - 💻 I love to explore new technologies and frameworks, with a focus on Flutter and Dart.
 - 📫 How to reach me: [Email](mailto:divyadave789@gmail.com) | [Twitter](https://twitter.com/divyadave1205) | [LinkedIn](https://www.linkedin.com/in/divya-dave-09b099234/)